dgraph-io/dgraph/wiki/content/basics/index.md

 One of the things to try would be to open bash in the container and try to run Dgraph from within it.

 ```
-$ docker run -it dgraph/dgraph bash
+docker run -it dgraph/dgraph bash
-# Now that you are within the container
+# Now that you are within the container, run Dgraph.r
-$ dgraph
+dgraph
 ```

 If Dgraph runs for you that indicates there could be something wrong with mounting volumes.